edu-sharing/edu-sharing-community-repository/Readme.md

 Where can I get the latest release?
 -----------------------------------
-You can download source and binaries from our [download page](http://edu-sharing.com/downloads/?lang=en) or checkout the [Releases Page](https://github.com/edu-sharing/Edu-Sharing/releases) on GitHub.
+You can download source and binaries from our [artifact repository](https://artifacts.edu-sharing.com/#browse/browse:community-releases).

 Contributing
 ------------